exced/exced.github.io.old/_posts/2017-01-19-what-i-want.md

 <p>
 As a developper and student, I've spent a crazy time thinking about what I could do after my studies.
 <br> The answer is : I want to build things.
-I know this job does not exist so I have to build it from my own, no one wants to hire thinker.
+I know this job does not exist so I have to build it from my own, because folks don't offer job like that.
 <br> I'm a dreamer I know, but that makes me happy.
 </p>